-Torrenting without a VPN can get you a huge fine for copyright infringement.
-Additionally, ISPs sometimes limit P2P connections, making your speeds worse than they should be (something a VPN can also help with).
-With that in mind, we’ve made a list of the best VPNs for torrenting.
-These tools will reliably protect your privacy and anonymity whenever you fire up your torrent client.
+Thus, we’ve made a list of the best VPNs for torrents.
+These tools will reliably protect your privacy whenever you fire up your torrent client.

 NordLynx, OpenVPN, IKEv2

 - SOCKS5 proxy

 - Only 6 simultaneous connections

 NordVPN has the most robust security credentials on the market.
 What makes it the best torrenting VPN is NASA-grade encryption, a dependable kill switch, 100% RAM-only servers, and IP leak protection.
 If that wasn’t enough, this provider’s no-logs policy has been independently audited twice by PwC.

 Moreover, this VPN offers an expansive network of 5500+ servers in 59+ countries, so you are bound to find a swift server next to you.
 Regarding speeds, NordVPN is the fastest VPN for torrenting, thanks to the proprietary NordLynx tunneling protocol.
 While all servers allow P2P traffic, NordVPN’s roster includes dedicated servers optimized for maximum torrenting performance.

 Furthermore, the handy split tunneling and free SOCKS5 proxy features will improve your torrenting experience.
 You can split your VPN connection to secure your P2P traffic and continue browsing in your original region.
 Not to mention, obfuscated servers will help you bypass strict firewalls in highly restricted countries like China, Russia, or Iran.
 Lastly, Threat Protection will fend off obnoxious ads, malware, and trackers.